iterorganization/IMAS-ParaView/docs/source/training_jintrac.rst

 JINTRAC case
 ------------
 In this example, we will visualize the electron temperature GGD of the edge profiles IDS, as well as the 1D core profiles.
 We will use the psi grid from the equilibrium IDS to map the 1D electron temperature profiles onto a 2D grid.
-By doing this, we can visualize the electron temperature both in the edge plasma, as well as in the core in a single image.
+By doing this, we can visualize the electron temperature both in the edge plasma and in the core in a single image.

 You can download the ParaView state file for this example :download:`here <pv_states/jintrac_state.pvsm>`.
-However, we recommend you to manually follow the steps outlined below.
+However, we recommend that you manually follow the steps outlined below.

 Loading the Edge Profiles Electron Temperature
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^